 How to ease shoulder pain yourself

 It can take four to six weeks to recover fully from mild shoulder pain.

 There are some things you should and shouldn’t do to help ease shoulder pain.

 - stay active and gently move your shoulder

-- try exercises for shoulder pain – do them for six to eight weeks to stop pain returning
+- try shoulder pain exercises– do them for six to eight weeks to stop pain returning

 - stand up straight with your shoulders gently back